Katalyst-2022/katas-2022/README.md

     * facilitating introductions, and partnerships

-* The Platform must categorize/tag nonprofit support services to match candidate needs identified in the onboarding assessment to include but not limited to
+* The Platform must categorize/tag nonprofit support services to match candidate needs identified in the on-boarding assessment to include but not limited to
   * Resume Writing Services
   * Interview Prep
   * Free Business Attire